pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 * Concept of representativeness of data (sample size).
 * Sample size having a target or outcome variable.
-* From R: Present a method to help reducing cardinality and profiling categoric variable.
+* From R: Present a method to help reduce cardinality and profiling categoric variable.
 * A practical before-and-after example reducing cardinality and insights extraction.
 * How different models such as random forest or a gradient boosting machine deals with categorical variables.